-Lover Never Dies is playing at The Adelphi Theatre London and is the sequel to The Phantom of The Opera.
+At the time of the interview Lover Never Dies was playing at The Adelphi Theatre London and is the sequel to The Phantom of The Opera.
 From the Gothic surrounds of the Paris Opera House to the dazzling heights of New York’s Coney Island – the Phantom returns.
 Andrew Lloyd Webber’s spectacular new musical reunites the masked Phantom with his only true love and musical protégée, the stunning beauty Christine Daaé.

 Kieran joined Love Never Dies earlier this year during the cast change, with rehearsals starting on Valentine’s Day and his first performance was on March 7th.
 He is part of the ensemble and covers the role of Raoul, Vicompte de Chagny.

 Returning from the Vienna Theatre Project in January, where he had directed and starred in Over The Threshold, Kieran has enjoyed a busy start to the year.